-The Ministry of Finance in Ontario on Friday released the final report from its Task Force on Capital Market Reform, which recommends that the province mandate publicly-traded corporations to disclosure climate change-related financial risks in a manner that aligns with international standards.
+On Friday, Ontario's Ministry of Finance released the final report from its Task Force on Capital Market Reform, which recommends that the province mandate publicly-traded corporations to disclose climate change-related financial risks in a manner that aligns with international standards.

-The task force's recommendation echoes calls from institutional investors, chartered accountants and the World Economic Forum that promote the need for mandatory standards that allow for comparative analysis of climate-risk among firms.
+The task force's recommendation echoes calls from institutional investors, chartered accountants and the World Economic Forum to promote the need for mandatory standards that allow for comparative analysis of climate-risk among firms.

 The task force was led by Walied Soliman, Canadian chair of the global law firm Norton Rose Fulbright.

 Its recommendation on mandatory disclosure of risks related to environment, social issues and governance (ESG) includes climate-related issues.
-It proposes Ontario adopt a framework laid out by the task force on Climate-Related Financial Disclosure, a leading international effort that was established by global Financial Stability Board.
+It proposes Ontario adopt a framework laid out by the Task Force on Climate-Related Financial Disclosures (TFCD), a leading international effort that was established by the global Financial Stability Board.